NFU calls for culture change in response to crops supply chain fairness review

 Grain being unloaded into a storage room

-The NFU has been campaigning hard for government to review fairness in the crops supply chain and bring the sector in line with the dairy and pig sectors.
+The NFU has been campaigning hard for the government to review fairness in the crops supply chain and bring the sector in line with the dairy and pig sectors.

 The department said that fairness within the agricultural supply chain is a ‘key priority’ for the government.